-The Complainant and Respondent will be given copies of all relevant documentation prior to and during the investigation process, including the Terms of Reference, the written complaint, the written response of the Respondent to the complaint and any other documentation or evidence, including social media communications, CCTV footage, witness statements and records of meetings.
+The Complainant and Respondent will be given copies of all relevant documentation prior to and during the investigation process, including the Terms of Reference, the written complaint, the written response of the Respondent to the complaint, witness statements and records of meetings.

-Both the Complainant and the Respondent may be accompanied to any meetings by a trade union representative or work colleague if so desired.
+Both the Complainant and the Respondent may be accompanied to any meetings by a union representative or work colleague if so desired.